 Dr Theresa Harada is a Research Fellow at The Australian Centre for Culture, Environment, Society and Space at the University of Wollongong, Australia.
 She is an experienced ethnographer with expertise in audio and audio-visual research methods, mobile methods and experimental research methods.
 Her research focus has been around everyday practices of energy use, mobility, and sustainable transport.

 Martin Heng, Formerly – Accessible Travel Manager & Editorial Adviser, Lonely Plant

-Born in the UK, Martin Heng gained a BA and MA in English literature from Cambridge University before embarking on a career as an editor in 1985.
-He recently completed an MA in Communications at RMIT University in Melbourne.
-He left England in 1987 and lived, worked and travelled on four continents before migrating to Australia to start a family.
-He has worked for Lonely Planet since 1999 in numerous roles, including seven years as Editorial Manager.
+Martin has a BA and MA in English literature from Cambridge University and an MA in Communications from RMIT University.
+He left England in 1987 and lived, worked and travelled around the world before migrating to Australia in 1997.
+He worked for Lonely Planet from 1999 to 2020 in numerous roles, including seven years as Editorial Manager.
 A road accident in 2010 left him a quadriplegic.
-Most recently he was Lonely Planet’s Accessible Travel Manager & Editorial Adviser, a role he held since 2013.
-He has published a number of accessible travel titles, including a guide to Rio de Janeiro that was supplied to all athletes participating in the 2016 Paralympics.
-He also maintains the world’s largest collection of Accessible Travel Online Resources.
-His most recent publication is an Accessible Travel Phrasebook, featuring disability-specific words and phrases in 35 languages.
-Since 2014, he has become a regular speaker and moderator at conferences in Australia and overseas, including several UNWTO events, as well as a speaker and facilitator at local accessible tourism events.
+He was Lonely Planet’s Accessible Travel Manager & Editorial Adviser from 2013 to 2020, in which role he published a number of accessible travel titles, including the world’s largest collection of Accessible Travel Online Resources.
+His most recent publication was an Accessible Travel Phrasebook, featuring disability-specific words and phrases in 35 languages.
+Since 2014 he has become a regular speaker at travel conferences around the world, including several UNWTO events, as well as a speaker and facilitator at local accessible tourism events.
 For the last three years he has served as chair of the board of IDEAS, a NSW-based nonprofit providing information to and advocacy services for the disability communities throughout Australia.
 He was appointed to the Victorian Disability Advisory Council in October 2019.
 He is also a founding member and on the steering committee of the Melbourne-based Spinal Cord Injury Network of Professionals.